fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

   - Reusable components and we can use many component NPM packages.
 E.g React.Bootstrap, Blueprint etc.
 - *Unidirectional* Data Flow.
   - Anytime we want something to change `state` has to change.
-  - Data flows one way.
+  - Data flows oneway.
 State changes and trickle down.
 Data can't move up.
   - This could allow for easier debugging.
   - Angular is often thought as the opposite.
 - React is not a framework